| - Frequently Asked Questions

 - How to register (Plus version only)

-- put the VFC.....
+- put the VFC/XFC.....
 License code into the field at item 2

 - check registration code (**) and press "register" at item 4 to store the code within the program.